-Describe what these Scriptures reveal about God's nature.

-The secret things belong to the Lord our God, but those things which are revealed belong to us and to our children forever, that we may do all the words of this law.
-(Deuteronomy 29:29)

-The Lord of hosts has sworn, saying, "Surely, as I have thought, so it shall come to pass, And as I have purposed, so it shall stand."
+have obtained an inheritance, being predestined according to the who works all things according to the counsel of His will.
+1) Describe what these S criptures reveal about God's nature. gs belong to the Lord our God, but those things which are revealed d to our children forever, that we may do all the words of this law.
+29:29) "Surely, as I hav sts has sworn, saying, ve thought, so it shall come to pass, urposed, so it shall stand."
 (Isaiah 14:24)